ArticOff/discord_akerno/README.md

 - Client and user permission checks.
 ### Blocking and monitoring messages.
 - On a word
+- User
     - For a user by ID
     - For a user by name
+- Guild
     - For a guild by ID
     - For a guild by name
+- Channel
     - For a channel by ID
     - For a channel by name

 ## Quick Examples